collabdotcloud/docs.collab.cloud/docs/users/connections-external-users.md

 External Users in your organisation can participate fully in things they are directly involved with, such as a file they've created or that someone has shared with them.

+If you like to add an external user to your Community you need to contact your company Administrator who can create them for you.
+Then you can add them to your Community.

 If you have experience from Connections on-premises you will see that The experience is similar, but not identical.

 ##External users - what they **CAN** do

 * Collaborate fully as members in Communities they are added to
 * Follow these things:
-  * Standalone Files that they uploaded, or that were shared with them
-  * These Community apps:  Files and Folders, Forums and Forum Topics, Activities, and Wikis/Wiki pages
+   Standalone Files that they uploaded, or that were shared with them These Community apps:  Files and Folders, Forums and Forum Topics, Activities, and Wikis/Wiki pages
 * View and download files that are shared with them
 * Edit files in HCL Docs
 * See activity stream content to which they have access
 * Recent Updates (and Status Updates if they are @mentioned) in Communities they are members of
 * On homepage for content they follow, content in Communities they are members of, or posts they are @mentioned in
 * "Like" content
 * Edit their profile by clicking their picture and selecting My Profile
 * View abbreviated business cards of people that share content with them (cards don't contain clickable links for employee names)